By Jia’nan, Hong Kong

 In late 2008, a relative preached to meof God’s kingdom.
 I began only to nominally believe in God, however, and my life was still spent gambling in the same old way.
 I knew in my heart that if I believed in God then I should quit gambling, but I didn’t know why I couldn’t quit my addiction to betting on horse races.

-During a meeting, I opened up and fellowshiped with my brothers and sisters about the fact that I was still betting on horse races even after I’d started believing in God, and a sister read these words of God to me, “None actively seek out the footsteps or appearance of God, and none wish to exist in the care and keeping of God.
-Rather, they are willing to rely on the corrosion of Satan and the evil one in order to adapt to this world and to the rules of life the wicked mankind follows.”
+During a meeting, I opened up and fellowshiped with my brothers and sisters about the fact that I was still betting on horse races even after I’d started believing in God, and a sister read these words of God to me, “No one actively seeks out God’s footsteps and the appearance of God, and no one is willing to exist in the care and keeping of God.
+Instead, they wish to rely on the corrosion of Satan, the evil one, in order to adapt to this world, and to the rules of existence that wicked mankind follows.”

 God’s words made me understand that, after we had been corrupted by Satan, every thought and idea we had was controlled by the life axioms of Satan.
 These negative things became our lives and they made us willing to follow Satan, follow the trends of society, and have no thought to come before God and worship Him.
 I thought about how I’d been harmed by the satanic ideology and outlook of “A man without a second income will never get rich, just like a horse starved of hay at night will never put on weight,” how I had become addicted to betting on horse races, had thought of nothing but striking it rich, and had even spent time when I should have been eating or working studying horse race gambling, and how I spent all the money I had saved on betting on the races.
 And yet over all these years, my dream to strike it rich had not come true, and instead I lost all my money.
 And because of my gambling, my wife and I had often argued, and my home was no longer like a home.
 What I found even more painful was that my heart was filled with horse racing; I had no goals in life, and even more so my heart was empty and tormented.
 I thought about how, because of betting on the horse races, so many people were up to their necks in debt, had brought their families to financial ruin and lived in a pain they could not escape from, and I thought: “Satan causes us all this harm!”
 When I came to this realization, I decided to quit gambling.